joist-framework/joist/packages/di/README.md

 Small and efficient dependency injection.

-Allows you to inject services into other class instances (including custom elements and node).
+Allows you to inject services into other class instances (including custom elements and Node.js).

 ## Table of Contents